 - the use of customized computer tools created by specialized IT technicians (after the evaluation of each student's case) to be more independent.

-- exemption from paying the tuition fees: students with disabilities with a certified disability rate > 66% can be exempted from paying tuition fees (for more information: see the Tuition Fee Regulations);
+- exemption from paying the tuition fees: students with disabilities with a certified disability rate > 66% can be exempted from paying the tuition fees (for more information: see the Tuition Fee Regulations);

 - Special Needs Spaces: dedicated spaces are available for students with special needs, respectively:

 - Special Needs rest room: room furnished with two orthopaedic beds for people with disabilities, access by reservation.